-- 10.66 Graduate Schools may approve the conduct of viva voce examinations online or via videoconferencing or in a hybrid format with participants in more than one location.
+- 10.65 Graduate Schools may approve the conduct of viva voce examinations online or via videoconferencing.
 Examination arrangements should be communicated in writing to all parties as per normal practice, providing as much notice as possible.
-Candidates should raise any concerns about their examination arrangements at the earliest possible time with the Convener of their Examination Committee in the first instance. - 10.67 Any parties participating remotely need to be in a secure and quiet location in order to ensure the examination is not disrupted.
-Where the candidate is participating remotely, efforts should be made to ensure that the candidate's identity has been confirmed, that the examination has been conducted securely and fairly and that the student's wellbeing is taken into account. - 10.68 Where there are issues with the technology used for communications in the examination, it may be necessary to take a break during the examination or to reschedule it entirely.
+Candidates may, if informed of the remote participation of Examiners in their examination, request that the examination be rescheduled or reorganized. - 10.66 Where a candidate has been given approval to participate remotely in their viva voce, the College may require the examination to be conducted under secure examination conditions where the candidate may be required to be accompanied by an invigilator, appointed with the agreement of the University.
+If this is not possible, efforts should be made to ensure that the candidate's identity has been confirmed, that the examination has been conducted securely and fairly and that the student's wellbeing is taken into account. - 10.67 Where there are issues with the technology used for communications in the examination, it may be necessary to take a break during the examination or to reschedule it entirely.
 Committee Conveners will have the responsibility for assessing the situation and making a determination as to how to proceed.
 Where a party is participating remotely, all parties participating in an examination should allow time for testing equipment and connections and ensuring that the technology is working properly.
-Committee Conveners should be provided with phone numbers for remote participants in order to ensure that they can be contacted if there are technical issues. - 10.69 Except in the cases of technical failures which have caused undue disruption or delay, the use of videoconferencing technology shall not be admissible as a cause for an academic appeal against an examination decision.
+Committee Conveners should be provided with phone numbers for remote participants in order to ensure that they can be contacted if there are technical issues. - 10.68 Except in the cases of technical failures which have caused undue disruption or delay, the use of videoconferencing technology shall not be admissible as a cause for an academic appeal against an examination decision.
 All parties should be forthcoming at the time of the examination if they feel that there have been any issues in the secure and fair conduct of the examination.